Hey loves, I hope you are having a terrific day.

 Do not have greater expectations that you can budget in.
 IRL you have to know what is going to work for you.
 You know yourself best so it is prevalent that you make those sufficient choices that can benefit both you and your pockets.
 Like for me, I see myself having more travel adventures this year (doesn’t even have to be extravagant) so in order for that to happen, I have to cut down on some things like SHOPPING

 + spending money loosely for no reason.
 You have to set boundaries and know when to tell yourself NO. I cannot lie this is something I truly struggle with, but by God’s grace, I can reach my goal.
-Keeping your priorities in order is so important because it encourages growth with your whole lifestyle.
+Keeping your priorities in order is so important because it encourages growth in your whole lifestyle.
 Live a life to show that your expectancy and reality match up.

 Another thing that can help with finding what’s best for yourself is learning how to make the best of what you have presently.
 Honestly, this ties in with being grateful for what you have.
 So many times we see something and instantly convince ourselves that we NEED it when in actuality it was actually a WANT.
 Learning the importance of being content with what you have encourages growth in your life and it gives you a closer grip on who you are.
 Knowing that God has blessed you with something as great as being alive with good health and food on your table and a place to live should make you far more happy about what you have right in front of you.